ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 The code for Lab3 is located under `/lab3`.
 We will frequently refer to the top level directory for Lab 3 as `lab3` when describing file locations for the lab.
-Open the `lab3` directory in VSCode following the Instructions from [Course VM document][course-vm]
+Open the `lab3` directory in VSCode.

-This lab builds off the code coverage instrumentation from Lab 2.
+This lab builds off the code coverage instrumentation from `lab2`.
 You are provided with a `Instrument.cpp` file in `lab3/src`;
 it contains two instrumentations, namely coverage and sanitize.
 You have already seen code coverage in the previous lab and the implementation here is identical to it.
-In lab 1, you have seen that when a program encounters a divide-by-zero error it causes a Floating Point Exception and leads to a core dump.
+In `lab1`, you have seen that when a program encounters a divide-by-zero error it causes a Floating Point Exception and leads to a core dump.
 The sanitizer instrumentation inserts a call to the `__sanitize__` function before every division instruction.
 This function gracefully exits the program with return code `1`